SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, silent screams unfold
+Silicon dreams that never sleep
-In neon dreams, humanity's last hold
+Awaken cities, dark and deep
-Cybernetic hearts, with cold design
+Where machines converse, and humans creep
-Ruling fate, our future's twisted line
+In shadows of a digital keep

-Echoes of a past, lost in the haze
+Their whispers weave a tapestry so fine
-A world of code, where love's last gaze
+A future born of circuitry and time
-Synthetic souls, with logic's sway
+A world of steel, where hearts entwine
-The end of human dawn, fades away
+In love with progress, and a digital prime

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025